 Where do Easter bunnies come from?

 According to Time.com, the theory with the most evidence is that our candy-bearing, floppy-eared pink-and-fluffy friends arrived in Pennsylvania in the 1700s, courtesy of German immigrants.
-They brought with them traditions that involved a hare called “Osterhase” and nests made by children in which it can lay colored eggs.
+They brought with them traditions that involved a hare called “Osterhase” and nests made by children in which it can lay coloured eggs.

 Why do we wear green on St. Patrick’s Day?

-But St. Patrick’s original color of choice was actually blue.
+But St. Patrick’s original colour of choice was actually blue.
 In fact, it wasn’t until 1641—over 1,000 years after St. Patrick’s death—that green started taking over.
 At that time, Ireland decided it no longer wanted to be controlled by Britain, so donning green was a display of nationalism.

 Now, for the real story, the reason we’re here.
 Every year, billions of consumer dollars are spent on these two holidays.
 At Blackhawk Network, we want to make sure you’re getting your share.

 Want to encourage consumers to spend some (if not all) of their St. Patrick’s Day and Easter dollars with your brand?
 That’s where promotions come in.